machkevds/nlp-drug-side-effect-pred-machkevds/README.md

 # Adverse Drug Event (ADE) Classification: AI for Drug Safety

-An NLP project leveraging **Transformer models (BERT and BioBert with Weighted Loss)** to automatically classify sentences describing **Adverse Drug Events (ADEs)** in healthcare text.
+An NLP project using **Transformer models (BERT and BioBert with Weighted Loss)** to automatically classify sentences describing **Adverse Drug Events (ADEs)** in healthcare text.
 This showcases a full ML workflow, from data analysis to advanced model evaluation, providing a robust solution for enhancing drug safety monitoring.

 ---